177th Security Forces Squadron Holds Resiliency Stand-Down Day

-Members of the 177th Security Forces Squadron play cornhole during a morale event at the Veterans of Foreign Wars Post 6964 in Brigantine, New Jersey, on April 14, 2024.
-The event was a part of a stand-down day to promote resiliency and encourage community engagement within their squadron.
-(U.S. Air National Guard photo by Senior Airman Darion Boyd)
+BRIGANTINE, NJ – Airmen assigned to the Security Forces Squadron at the 177th Fighter Wing (177th FW) participated in a stand-down day at the Veterans of Foreign Wars Post 6964 in Brigantine, New Jersey, on April 14, 2024.

+The stand-down day, consisting of guest speakers and discussions addressing social and mental stability, was organized by 177th Security Forces leadership to promote resiliency and encourage community engagement within their squadron.

+“Today is really meant to be for the troops; to make sure they get the resources that are readily available to them at the unit and state levels” said Senior Master Sgt.
+Daniel Byrne, operations superintendent of the 177th Security Forces Squadron.
+“There's been a lot of changes in the recent past where the operations tempo kicks up and the mission changes, and that adds stress to people's lives.”

 |Date Taken: